nsbasic/voltbuilder-user/README.md

     <preference name="CordovaWebViewEngine" value="CDVWKWebViewEngine" />
 </platform>
 ```
 There is more information in the [Cordova docs](https://cordova.apache.org/howto/2020/03/18/wkwebviewonly.html).
+You may not actually have UIWebView in your config.xml file - but it could be used by other plugins.
+In that case, you'll need to update the other plugins.